jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       {(0, 1): 'boom'}
   )

 the test passes.
-I can use a tuple_ as a key in a dictionary_
+I can use a :py:class:`tuple` as a key in a dictionary_

 ----